blockchainsllc/in3-docs/docs/rpc.md

 ### getblock

-Returns information of a block for given blockhash.
+Returns data of block for given block hash.
 The returned level of details depends on the argument verbosity.

 Parameters:

 1. `blockhash`          : (string, required) The block hash
-2. verbosity            : (boolean, optional, default=true) false for hex encoded data, true for a json object
+2. `verbosity`          : (number or boolean, optional, default=true) 0 or false for hex-encoded data, 1 or true for a json object, and 2 for json object **with** transaction data
 3. `in3.finality`       : (number, required) defines the amount of finality headers
-4. `in3.verification`   : (string, required) defines the kind of proof the client is asking for (must be `never` or `proof` or `proofWithSignature`)
+4. `in3.verification`   : (string, required) defines the kind of proof the client is asking for (must be `never` or `proof`)

+Returns

+- verbose `0` or `false` : a string that is serialized, hex-encoded data for block hash
+- verbose `1` or `true`: an object representing the block:

+    - `hash`: hex - the block hash (same as provided)
+    - `confirmations` : number -  The number of confirmations, or -1 if the block is not on the main chain
+    - `size`:
+    - `strippedsize`:
+    - `weight`:
+    - `height`: number - The block height or index
+    - `version`: number - The block version
+    - `versionHex`: hex - The block version formatted in hexadecimal
+    - `merkleroot`: hex - The merkle root ( 32 bytes )
+    - `tx`: array of string - The transaction ids
+    - `time`: number - The block time in seconds since epoch (Jan 1 1970 GMT)
+    - `mediantime`: number - The median block time in seconds since epoch (Jan 1 1970 GMT)
+    - `nonce`: number -  The nonce
+    - `bits`: hex - The bits ( 4 bytes as hex) representing the target
+    - `difficulty`: number - The difficulty
+    - `chainwork`: hex -  Expected number of hashes required to produce the current chain (in hex)
+    - `nTx`: number - The number of transactions in the block.
+    - `previousblockhash`: hex - The hash of the previous block
+    - `nextblockhash`: hex - The hash of the next block

+- verbose `2`: an object representing the block with information about each transaction:

+    - `...`: same output as `verbosity`=`1`
+    - `tx`: array of objects - The transactions in the format of the `getrawtransaction` RPC. `tx` result is different from `verbosity`=`1`
+    - `...`: same output as `verbosity`=`1`

+The `proof`-object contains the following properties:

+- `final`: hex - the finality headers, which are hexcoded bytes of the following headers (80 bytes each) concatenated, the number depends on the requested finality (`finality`-property in the `in3`-section of the request)
+- `cbtx`:  hex - the serialized coinbase transaction of the block (this is needed to get the verified block number)
+- `cbtxMerkleProof`: hex - the merkle proof of the coinbase transaction, proofing the correctness of the cbtx.

+The finality headers from the `final`-field will be used to perform a finality proof.
+To verify the block number we are going to perform a block number proof using the coinbase transaction (`cbtx`-field) and the merkle proof for the coinbase transaction (`cbtxMerkleProof`-field).

+*Description for finality proof, extract block number and merkle proof will be part of the concept.*

+**Example**

 Request: